papnori/papnori.github.io/content/posts/temporal-ecs-terraform.md

 This guide walks through deploying Temporal workers on AWS ECS with Terraform.
 Using ECS (especially with Fargate) can **reduce infrastructure costs by ~70%** while still **providing elasticity, resilience, and production-ready reliability**. 💪

-> [!NOTE]
->
+{{< callout type="note" title="Note" >}}
-> Amazon Elastic Container Service (ECS) is a fully managed service for running Docker containers on AWS.
+Amazon Elastic Container Service (ECS) is a fully managed service for running Docker containers on AWS.

->
-> It allows you to deploy, manage, and scale containerized applications without manually handling servers or complex orchestrations.
+It allows you to deploy, manage, and scale containerized applications without manually handling servers or complex orchestrations.

->
-> ECS gives you two ways to run containers:
+ECS gives you two ways to run containers:

->
-> - **ECS on EC2** — you manage the EC2 instances that run your containers.
+- **ECS on EC2** — you manage the EC2 instances that run your containers.
-> - **ECS on Fargate** (The focus of this blog) — AWS manages the infrastructure; you just define your containers and how many to run.
+- **ECS on Fargate** (The focus of this blog) — AWS manages the infrastructure; you just define your containers and how many to run.
 This gives you a completely serverless architecture.

->
-> ECS handles container scheduling, load balancing, scaling, and networking — so you can focus on your application, not the plumbing.
+ECS handles container scheduling, load balancing, scaling, and networking — so you can focus on your application, not the plumbing.
+{{< /callout >}}

 ---